 Beta-Carotene — a critical anti-oxidant — is retained in dried food.
 Because it is light sensitive, dried foods rich in beta-Carotene, like carrots, mangoes and kale chips, should be stored in a dark place.

 Minerals in fresh fruit and vegetables — such as selenium, potassium, magnesium — are not altered when they're dried.
 Fresh-picked sun-ripened fruit from the farmer's market is rich in the sodium your nerves and joints are starved of.
 Dehydrating gives you a year-round balance of minerals.

 You do more harm than good when you take mineral and vitamin supplements because they're so unbalanced.
 They cause deficiencies and excesses in your metabolic pathways.

 Raw plant cells give you vitamins and minerals in perfect balance, so you purr along at peak performance.

-Juicing is the way to boost your vitamin-mineral intake – the best multi-purpose juicer is here under Juicing.
+Juicing is the way to boost your vitamin-mineral intake — read about the multi-purpose juicer I love here under Juicing.